‘Awake, for night is flying’: An armchair theologian’s mission statement for Advent and the new year (1 of _?)

 Links to a copy of my James Agee article and his Time magazine cover story on the bombing of Hiroshima and Nagasaki

-d r a f t Editor's (admin's) note: Miscellaneous notes and quotes for possible later use, on the staff writer for Time magazine who did the cover story in August 1945 on the bombing of Hiroshima and Nagasaki, the end of World War II and a prescient take on what the new "atomic age" would … Continue reading Links to a copy of my James Agee article and his Time magazine cover story on the bombing of Hiroshima and Nagasaki
+d r a f t Editor's (admin's) note: Miscellaneous notes and quotes for possible later use, on James Agee, the staff writer for Time magazine who did the cover story in August 1945 on the bombing of Hiroshima and Nagasaki, the end of World War II.
+In his spot news story, he had a prescient … Continue reading Links to a copy of my James Agee article and his Time magazine cover story on the bombing of Hiroshima and Nagasaki

 Stray thoughts on original sin, Franciscan spirituality and a painting of the Garden of Eden by Jan Brueghel the Elder